 This recipe makes the best thick homemade chocolate chip cookies with soft middles and chewy/crisp edges.
-Best way to make giant bakery-style cookies at home!
+It’s the best way to make giant bakery-style cookies at home!

 How to make thick homemade chocolate chip cookies

-These cookies start with a base of melted butter.
-The melted butter gives a little bit chewier cookie than using softened butter.
+- These cookies start with a base of melted butter.
+The melted butter gives chewier cookie than using softened butter.

-I measure the cookie dough using a 1/4 cup measuring cup.
-I don’t pack the dough in tight for this cookie.
+- I measure the cookie dough using a 1/4 cup measuring cup.
+However, I don’t pack the dough in tight for this cookie.

 More chocolate chip cookie recipes!